America is jam-packed with free and low-cost things to see and do; you just have to know where to look. A few free road-trip destinations include:

 Perhaps some of the most famous free stops you can make involve the streets themselves.
 From Route 66 (Chicago to Los Angeles) to the Pacific Coast Highway in California, the sights along these iconic roadways range from historic to hair-raising.
 Along the way, you'll find myriad towns to explore -- each with its own unique history, culture and character.
 So, what are you waiting for?
 Get started on planning your next road trip now.

-But before you hit the open road, you might want to take a peek at the handy links on the next page.
+But before you hit the open road, you might want to take a peek at the handy links below.